 At this point, a Core Team will be in place, the Church Board will have given their approval, and fundraising has begun.
 Once your team has 25% of the required funds in place it is time to select a refugee family if that hasn't been done yet, and complete the application forms.

 The paperwork required to sponsor a refugee has 2 components:

 Within these 2 components, some forms are required by theand some are required by .

 - This form is only required when a church group is working with a local family as co-sponsors, or if the church has self-identified a refugee for sponsorship.

-- If your group has opted for a or sponsorship, or if you have been matched with a referred refugee family, this prescreening form is NOT required.
+- If your group has opted for a or sponsorship, or if you have been matched with an referred refugee family, this prescreening form is NOT required.

 - Letter of Church Support from the church board (proof of funding in place).

 - Sponsorship MOU & RSI Agreement

-- This agreement needs to be signed by the and the or in the case of a co-sponsorship, all 3 parties (CG, SAH & co-sponsor) will sign.
+- This agreement will be signed by the and the , or in the case of a co-sponsorship, all 3 parties (CG, SAH & co-sponsor) will sign.